Like Crazy: Release

 Like Crazy premiered at the Sundance Film Festival on January 22, 2011, where it won the Grand Jury Prize.
-During the festival, the film's distribution rights were acquired by Paramount Vantage for $4 million.
+Less than a day later, Paramount Vantage and Indian Paintbrush beat bidders including Fox Searchlight, The Weinstein Company and Summit Entertainment to acquire distribution rights to the film in a joint bid for a $4 million minimum guarantee in addition to a prints and advertising fee around $10 million.

 The film was given a limited release in theaters on October 28, 2011.
 It earned $123,140 on its opening weekend with a per-theater average of $30,785 from four theaters.
-Its widest release was 162 theaters, and it closed on January 12, 2012 after playing for 11 weeks, earning $3,395,391 in total at the domestic box office.
-Internationally, it grossed $336,098, making a total box office gross of $3,731,489.
+Its widest release was 162 theaters, and it closed on January 12, 2012 after playing for 11 weeks, earning $3.4 million at the domestic box office.
+It grossed $457,383 internationally, making a total worldwide box office gross of $3.8 million.

 In the United States, Like Crazy was released by Paramount Home Media on DVD and Blu-ray and made available for digital download on March 6, 2012.
 It was released on DVD in the United Kingdom on May 28, 2012.
 The DVD release included an audio commentary recorded by Doremus, Guleserian and editor Jonathan Alberts, while the Blu-ray included deleted and alternate scenes in addition to the commentary.